 - Taste like the ones from the store but with fewer carbs.

 Keto Oreo Cookies Ingredients

-- Almond flour – choose a super fine ground almond flour like Anthony’s( (Affiliate Link). ) or Bob’s Red
+- Almond flour – choose a super fine blanched almond flour to avoid that gritty taste.

 How To Make Keto Oreo Cookies?

 The secret of making delicious crispy cookies comes from the cocoa powder and the sweetener.
-Erythritol is the best sweetener because it makes cookies very crisp and crunchy.
+Erythritol is the best sweetener because it makes cookies super crisp and crunchy.

-To get that dark brown almost black keto oreo cookies you need to use dark chocolate cocoa powder.
+TIP: To get that dark brown, almost black keto Oreo cookies, you need to use dark chocolate cocoa powder.
 Using a classic cocoa powder will make light brown cookies that will still be incredibly tasty.